Assessing certainty of evidence

 - a body of evidence consisting of small studies

-- an evidence review that has not included sufficient efforts to identify unpublished studies or data (i.e. outcomes) or studies published outside the major journals (including searching trials registries and data from drug regulators such as the FDA where relevant)
+- an evidence review that has not included sufficient efforts to identify unpublished studies or data, that is, outcomes; or studies published outside the major journals, including searching trials registries and data from drug regulators such as the FDA where relevant

-- evidence for a relatively recent intervention or question where early, positive findings may be available but there has not been sufficient time for the slower rates of publication of negative or equivocal results or replication (Guyatt, Oxman et al. 2011).
+- evidence for a relatively recent intervention or question where early, positive findings may be available but there has not been sufficient time for the publication of negative or equivocal results or replication (Guyatt, Oxman et al. 2011).

 Some guidance and tools are available to assist in identifying the presence of reporting biases (Page, McKenzie et al. 2018) although this is an area of ongoing methodological development.

 Statistical tools are also available.
-Where meta-analysis has been conducted and it has enough included studies (at least 10) one option is to consider using funnel plots for key outcomes (Sterne, Sutton et al. 2011; Sterne, Egger et al. 2017).
+Where meta-analysis has been conducted and it has enough included studies — at least ten — one option is to consider using funnel plots for key outcomes (Sterne, Sutton et al. 2011; Sterne, Egger et al. 2017).
 Funnel plots graph the effect size in each study against a measure of precision such as the inverse of the standard error (SE) (1/SE).
 In the funnel plot, studies will be scattered around the true effect estimate with large studies at the top of the funnel and smaller studies further down.
 Smaller studies are expected to scatter more widely as they are more likely to be affected by random variation.
 A symmetrical plot looks similar to an inverted funnel or triangle.
-This can identify small study effects in which the results of these smaller studies (which are more vulnerable to publication bias) are skewed in one direction and are not randomly scattered around the true effect estimate (Sterne, Egger et al. 2017).
+This can identify small study effects in which the results of these smaller studies. which are more vulnerable to publication bias, are skewed in one direction and are not randomly scattered around the true effect estimate (Sterne, Egger et al. 2017).

 Additional statistical tests are available to test or adjust for funnel plot asymmetry but these methods are variable in their reliability.
 You should seek statistical advice before using or interpreting these tests (Sterne, Egger et al. 2017).

 Recognising that observational evidence can in certain cases provide very strong evidence, the GRADE approach includes consideration of circumstances where the certainty of the evidence can be upgraded for observational studies.
-These include:
+These include where:

-- where a very large effect is observed (e.g. at least a twofold increase or decrease for one group compared to another)
+- a very large effect is observed, for example, at least a twofold increase or decrease for one group compared to another

-- where the plausible confounders affecting the result actually serve to increase the certainty of the effect (e.g. a significant result is found even though plausible confounders would work to reduce the result, or where no effect is observed even though plausible confounders would work to exaggerate the effect).
+- the plausible confounders affecting the result actually serve to increase the certainty of the effect, for example, a significant result is found even though plausible confounders would work to reduce the result, or where no effect is observed, even though plausible confounders would work to exaggerate the effect.

-These factors should only be considered after firstly addressing the reasons above for downgrading the evidence (Sections 2–6).
+These factors should only be considered after firstly addressing the reasons above for downgrading the evidence (Sections 2 to 6).
 In most cases, a study should not be upgraded if there are serious concerns about any of these factors (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).

 9. Report the certainty of the evidence

 The next critical step is to summarise and present the assessments of certainty alongside the results of the evidence synthesis.
 This is to support the deliberation and recommendations of the guideline development group.
-The GRADE approach recommends standard format ‘Evidence Profiles’ for this purpose (related to ‘Summary of findings tables’ used in systematic reviews) that have been tested with users to ensure clarity of communication (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
-Even where you are not using the standard formats, summarising comparable information will ensure that the guideline development group has all the information it needs to inform its recommendations (see Evidence to decision).
+The GRADE approach recommends standard format ‘Evidence profiles’ for this purpose, which are related to ‘Summary of findings tables’ used in systematic reviews.
+Evidence profiles will need to have been tested with users to ensure clarity of communication (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
+Even where you are not using the standard formats, summarising comparable information will ensure that the guideline development group has all the information it needs to inform its recommendations (see the Evidence to decision module).

 A separate evidence profile should be developed for each question used to develop the guideline.
 Each profile should include:

-- some brief information on the question (e.g. in PI/ECO or similar format)
+- Some brief information on the question in a PI/ECO or similar format.

-- a list of the critical and important outcomes relevant to the question (see Forming the questions) including information on the time points at which outcomes are measured and tools/definitions used to measure the outcome—this list should include adverse effects and outcomes for which no evidence was found
+- A list of the critical and important outcomes relevant to the question, including information on the time points at which outcomes are measured and tools/definitions used to measure the outcome (see the Forming the questions module).
+This this list should include adverse effects and outcomes for which no evidence was found.

 Some variations on the evidence profile include a plain language statement interpreting the result in the context of the GRADE rating.
 Such statements can be useful in both technical reports and the guideline itself.
-Standardised language has been suggested for this purpose (e.g. “There is moderate certainty evidence that the exposure probably increases the risk of the outcome”).
+Standardised language has been suggested for this purpose, for example, ‘There is moderate certainty evidence that the exposure probably increases the risk of the outcome’.
 Testing of this language has indicated that it improves understanding of the review’s findings.
 A more detailed resource on the use and interpretation of standardised language is provided by Cochrane Consumers and Communication (Ryan, Synnot et al. 2016).

 In the final guideline you should present the following information in summary form within the guideline itself and in detail in the attached technical reports:

-- all methods used for assessment of certainty, including those pre-specified in the protocol and any subsequent amendments or additional methods—this should include a transparent rationale for all changes
+- All the methods used for assessment of certainty, including those pre-specified in the protocol and any subsequent amendments or additional methods.
+This should include a transparent rationale for all changes.